 - Be aware of any pre-appointment restrictions.
 When you make your appointment, ask if you need to fast for blood tests or if you need to do anything else to prepare for diagnostic tests.

 - Take along a family member or friend, if possible.
 Corroboration from a relative or trusted friend can play a key role in confirming that your difficulties are apparent to others.
-Having someone along can also help you soak up all the information provided during your appointment.
+Having someone along can also help you recall all the information provided during your appointment.

 - Make a list of your other medical conditions.
 Your doctor will want to know if you're currently being treated for diabetes, high blood pressure, heart disease, past strokes or any other conditions.